-Once they understand that the living room is their primary living space, you can introduce them to other rooms in the house.
-Such as the kitchen, bathroom and so on…
+Once they understand that the living room is their primary living space, you can introduce them to other places in the house, such as the kitchen, bathroom, and so on.

 Repeat this process until they’ve learned that the whole house is THEIR house!

 Remember you do this by controlling their environment and supervising!
-Slowly give your dog access to different parts of the house ONLY while you are supervising them.
+Slowly give your dog access to different parts of the house ONLY while you are monitoring them.

 Don’t forget to take them outside frequently!

 How To Control Your Dog’s Environment

 1. Dog Leash